Heiskhalid/Heiskhalid/README.md

 * 💡 Open to collaborating on projects and innovative ideas.

-* 💻 Currently working on Bitcoin Investment.
+* 💻 Currently working on life.